 He deals with breaches of planning law and subsequent enforcement and breaches of health & safety legislation.
 He has acted in proceedings challenging the imposition of civil penalties for immigration offences.
-He has also acted on behalf of local authorities in prosecution proceedings under the Education Act 2006.

 Property/Landlord and tenant

 David accepts instructions in a wide range of property matters both residential and commercial.
-These include construction of leases, forfeiture, claims for new tenancies, easements, service charges, party wall matters and boundary disputes.
+These include possession claims, construction of leases, forfeiture, claims for new tenancies, easements, service charges, party wall matters and boundary disputes.